Why Do Windows Laptops Have Stickers?

 Most Windows laptops sport these stickers to satisfy the agreements.

-Some other stickers are included as part of an OEM’s licensing agreement and only serve as promotional materials to customers and technicians.
-A great example is the “Intel Inside” sticker that all Intel-powered Windows laptops have.
+Some other ones are included in an OEM’s licensing agreement and only serve as promotional materials to customers and technicians.
+A great example is all Intel-powered Windows laptops’ “Intel Inside” stickers.

 Warning Stickers

 Warning stickers are pretty much what you’d expect.
-They are stickers that serve as warning labels for customers and technicians.
+They serve as warning labels for customers and technicians.
 They’re usually located on the back of laptops and provide crucial information about product use, misuse, or servicing.

 However, these stickers might also carry handling or replacement information, so they’re typically situated close to or on the product or part they’re referencing.